Autoptimize Plugin Settings 2023

 Check this option for Autoptimize to also aggregate CSS in the HTML.

-Not recommended as this can also increase your cache size quickly.
+Not recommended as this can also increase your cache size quickly and sometimes break your site.

 Generate data: URLs for imagesDisable